choojun/sas/README.md

 ### Practical 10: Information Visualisation using Chart and Plot

+#### A. Visualizing Data: Mapping Data onto Aesthetics

+[P10a1.sas](https://github.com/choojun/sas/blob/main/P10.sas) How to map data variables to visual properties, and How to select the overarching design theme or style for the final output.

+#### B. Visualizing Distributions:

+[P10d1.sas](https://github.com/choojun/sas/blob/main/P10d1.sas) How to use PROC CHART to create histogram with VBOX-HBOX

+[P10d2.sas](https://github.com/choojun/sas/blob/main/P10d2.sas) How to use PROC UNIVARIATE to create histogram

+[P10d3.sas](https://github.com/choojun/sas/blob/main/P10d3.sas) How to use PROC UNIVARIATE and PROC FORMAT to create histogram

+[P10d4.sas](https://github.com/choojun/sas/blob/main/P10d4.sas) How to use PROC CAPABILITY to create histogram

+[P10d5.sas](https://github.com/choojun/sas/blob/main/P10d5.sas) How to use PROC SGPANEL with to create histogram and density plots

+  * Histograms are graphical representations of the distribution of a dataset.
+They can reveal important characteristics of the data, such as whether it follows a normal distribution, is skewed to one side, or has multiple peaks.

+#### C. Visualizing Properties:

+#### B. Visualizing Associations:

 [P10a1.sas](https://github.com/choojun/sas/blob/main/P10a1.sas) How to use PROC BOXPLOT, PROC SGPLOT and PROC SGPANEL with VBOX-HBOX to create [boxplot](https://en.wikipedia.org/wiki/Box_plot)

 [P10a2.sas](https://github.com/choojun/sas/blob/main/P10a2.sas) How to use PROC SGPANEL with VBOX-HBOX to create comparative panel with [boxplots](https://en.wikipedia.org/wiki/Box_plot)